monikaperez/AMLproject/documents/aml_method_description.md

 ## differential chipseq

-Differential binding of the same protein under two conditions was computed using MACS2 __diffbdgpeak__ mode.
+Differential binding of the same protein under two conditions was computed using __MACS2 diffbdgpeak__ mode.
 Scaling factors were computed using drosophila spike-in.
 The [chip tracker](https://docs.google.com/spreadsheets/d/1yFLjYB1McU530JnLgL0QIMAKIkVl3kl0_LCHje2gk8U) displays how scaling was computed for each differential chipseq samples.

-The scaling values where used to rescale the actual scaling values from diffbdgpeak (see our python function).
+The scaling values where used to rescale the actual scaling values from __diffbdgpeak__ (see our python function).
 Notebooks, functions and versions can be found at __jkobject/AMLproject__.

 ## merging replicates

 We have had variable amount of chipseq replicates.
-Some of them were described as bad after QC-ing them on our processing pipeline, using multiQC and visual inspection (see annotations in the [chip tracker](https://docs.google.com/spreadsheets/d/1yFLjYB1McU530JnLgL0QIMAKIkVl3kl0_LCHje2gk8U)).
+Some of them were described as bad after QC-ing them on our processing pipeline, using __multiQC__ and visual inspection (see annotations in the [chip tracker](https://docs.google.com/spreadsheets/d/1yFLjYB1McU530JnLgL0QIMAKIkVl3kl0_LCHje2gk8U)).

 From these we needed to compute a consensus peak profile for each TFs.
 We created a tool that computes the best consensus from a set of replicates.
-Using bad/good annotations, overlap information and recovering/reassessing peaks across replicates using the same algorithm as MACS2's.
+Using bad/good annotations, overlap information and recovering/reassessing peaks across replicates using the same algorithm as __MACS2__'s.

 ## rnaseq analysis

-For RNAseq analysis, we used the same pipeline as the one used by CCLE (Cancer Cell Line Encyclopedia): STAR+RSEM, with STAR v2.6.1c, RSEM v1.3.0 and gencode's v29 reference gene regions. we used hg38 reference genome and regions, enriched with ERCC92's v29 reference Notebooks, functions and versions can be found at __jkobject/AMLproject__.
+For RNAseq analysis, we used the same pipeline as the one used by CCLE (Cancer Cell Line Encyclopedia): __STAR__+__RSEM__, with __STAR__ v2.6.1c, __RSEM__ v1.3.0 and __gencode__'s v29 reference gene regions. we used hg38 reference genome and regions, enriched with ERCC92's v29 reference Notebooks, functions and versions can be found at __jkobject/AMLproject__.
 Results were merged into a dataframe.
 Genes with no expression or no variance in expression were dropped.

 ### scaling factors

-Scaling factors were computed using our ERCC spike-in.
-We used ERCC's R dashboard package to get QC on the spike in.
-We only scaled samples were ERCC displayed a mean scaling of at least 2x higher the standard error.
+Scaling factors were computed using our __ERCC__ spike-in.
+We used __ERCC__'s R dashboard package to get QC on the spike in.
+We only scaled samples were __ERCC__ displayed a mean scaling of at least 2x higher the standard error.

 ### differential expression analysis

-For differential analysis we used DESeq2 v1.26.0.
-We defined
+For differential analysis we used __DESeq2__ v1.26.0.
+We defined a simple formula of ~ Control + Condition.
+We used __ERCC__ pseudo genes to rescale, by passing them to __DESeq2__'s `run_estimate_size_factors` control_genes parameter.

 ## slamseq analysis

+slamseq processing was performed by using __slamdunk__, a modified debugged version, that could work on python3, was both single & paired end sequencing. https://github.com/jkobject/slamdunk.com.
+We then removed genes with either no expression or no variance in both tc count and total count files.

+For differential analysis we used __DESeq2__ v1.26.0 on tccounts, taking the total counts as scaling factors.
+We did so by passing the mean expression of the genes across each experiments to __DESeq2__'s `run_estimate_size_factors` geoMeans parameter.
+We used __ERCC__ pseudo genes to rescale, by passing them to __DESeq2__'s `run_estimate_size_factors` control_genes parameter

 ## motif analysis